nhmkdev/cardmaker/CONTRIBUTING.md

 I am more than happy to review your work but I cannot promise it will be added to the project or immediately reviewed.

+Your changes must compile at a minimum.
+It is unacceptable to submit code that does not compile to any project.
+If you cannot compile and test your code but would like a change, please add a feature request instead.

 ## Software Goals

 ### Compatibility